Latest updates on Covid-19 and ferry travel in Greece

 Do I need any documents to catch a ferry in Greece?
 How can I travel safely by ferry to the Greek islands in 2023?
 Is it safe to travel to Greece?

 Find all latest updates for ferry travel and coronavirus in Greece.
-Learn about the new ferry travel measures and read tips to stay safe from Covid-19 during your ferry journey.
+Learn about any ferry travel measures and read tips to stay safe from Covid-19 during your ferry journey.

 The picturesque port of Ermoupoli in Syros